deanjhkim/seng637-a4-deanjhkim/Assignment4-ReportTemplate.md

 ![](report_images/Range_before.jpg)

 After addition of new test cases for the Range test class, mutation coverage was increased to 41% - an increase of 15%.
 The focus of the new test cases were methods of Range not covered in the original test suite - since Range has 15 methods and the previous test suite only developed tests for 7 of them, adding coverage for constrain, getCentralValue, getLength and hashCode methods resulted in improved mutatation coverage.
-This is contrasted by the DataUtilities test suite, which had extremely high coverage of 94% when initially tested, making it difficult to find opportunities to improve the mutation coverage.
+This is contrasted by the DataUtilities test suite, which had a high coverage of 77% when initially tested, making it difficult to find opportunities to improve the mutation coverage.

 ![](report_images/Range_after.jpg)